michaelranzau-fhws/TachyControl/README.md

 Because of ristrictions in publishing the native GeoCOM commands from Leica Geosystems, the TSControl library can only be hand over on demand.
 Please contact michael.ranzau@fhws.de to get full access to all needed files.

+More information will soon be available at geo.fhws.de/iats.html.